hanzopgp/NeuralNetworkFromScratch/README.md

 ## Presentation

->After coding a really simple perceptron, I wanted to build a multi-layer neural network from scratch.
-I'm following [sentdex](https://www.youtube.com/user/sentdex)'s tutorial on youtube.
+>After coding a really simple perceptron, I wanted to build a multi-layer neural network from scratch using only numpy.
 I'm also currently reading the [nnfs](https://nnfs.io) book.

 ## How to use